 A couple days later, the street teams participated in an event called “Light the Fire.”
 The premise is simple: Pick a beautiful church in a high-traffic area.
 Open the doors.
 Invite people in.
 Befriend and pray with them.
 Process their experience with them and give them something more.

 In Detroit, that church is “Old St. Mary’s.”
 It’s a 134-year old piece of heaven plopped right down in the heart of Greektown.
 A bustling night life has sprung up all around it, with trendy restaurants, bars, and even a large casino within a short walking-distance of the church’s front steps.
 Needless to say, St. Mary’s is perfectly situated to reach the unchurched.

 At 7:00 PM, teams of two began asking strangers a simple question: “Would you like to come in and light a candle?”
 I admit, I was skeptical.
 People are out here to eat, play, and socialize.
 Who’s going to want to light a candle?
-I pictured myself waiting inside, twiddling my thumbs while I waited for someone to pray with.
-Yet, at 7:00 and 30 seconds, an amazing thing happened: A throng of people came pouring into the church!
+I pictured myself standing inside, twiddling my thumbs while I waited for someone to pray with.
+Yet, only 30 seconds later an amazing thing happened: A throng of people came pouring into the church!